Reyyyyyy/model_for_FR/README.md

 # model_for_detecting_ECM
-This is a model trained to identify whether a image(224*224*3) has a  pattern called ECM.
+This is a project about training models to identify whether a spectrum has a  pattern called ECM.